40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD/README.md

 #### Manual deployment

-- Search for 'Deploy a customer template' in the top search bar of the Azure portal
+- Search for 'Deploy a custom template' in the top search bar of the Azure portal
 ![Azure Portal 1](images/azure-portal-1.png)
 - Select the option 'Build your own template in the editor
 ![Azure Portal 2](images/azure-portal-1.png)
 - Copy in the contents of the 'azuredeploy.json' file into the editor
 ![Azure Portal 3](images/azure-portal-1.png)
 - Complete the required variables.
-The VHD uri is created using the 'Add-AzVhd' command as explained in the [Requirements and limitations](#requirements-and-limitations)
+The VHD URI is created using the 'Add-AzVhd' command as explained in the [Requirements and limitations](#requirements-and-limitations)
 ![Azure Portal 4](images/azure-portal-1.png)

 ### Azure CLI and Azure Cloud Shell